 What is Pubic Lice?

 Pubic lice, commonly known as crabs, are tiny insects that infest the pubic or genital area of humans.
 These parasites are one of the three types of lice that live on humans, the other two being head lice and body lice.
 Unlike head lice, which are found on the scalp, and body lice, which live in clothing and bedding, pubic lice prefer coarse body hair in infested areas.
-This includes hair on the legs, armpits, mustache, beard, eyebrows, and even eyelashes.
+Primarily found in pubic areas, it also includes hair on the legs, armpits, mustache, beard, eyebrows, and even eyelashes.

 Adult pubic lice are small, grey-colored, and crab-shaped, which is why they are often referred to as crabs.
 These tiny insects feed on human blood to survive, causing itching and discomfort in the affected areas.
 Despite their small size, they can cause significant irritation and require prompt treatment to eliminate.